darkawesome/blog/content/blog/Voronoi.md

 ![SOVI_Graphs](https://github.com/darkawesome/blog/blob/main/content/img/Voronoi/voronoiCA.png?raw=true)

 **In the first graph looking at the Voroni Tesselations, we get a view of the state without the counties to see the values of the ozone across the state.
-This can give a "truer" image about how the ozone spread looks throughout the state rather than across county lines or at the specific testing sites**
+This can give a "truer" image of how the ozone spread looks throughout the state rather than across county lines or at the specific testing sites**

 ```r
 tm_shape(county.data.sf) +